 German public broadcasting is actually the most expensive in the world, with 23 TV and 63 radio stations having an annual budget of around €8.4 billion, more than Britain's BBC, which provides a huge variety of original programming across television and radio.

-Tatort, a crime investigation series, is probably the most famous programme you'll get in Germany - it has been running continuously since 1970.
-German TV is obsessed with detective series, but apart form that and daily topical shows, you're left with little else on the public channels.
+Crime series Tatort is probably the most famous programme you'll get in Germany - it has been running continuously since 1970.
+German TV is obsessed with detective series, but apart form that and daily topical shows, you're left with little to choose from.

-And then when you see there's a good blockbuster on and flick to it excitedly, there's nothing worse than discovering it's been dubbed.
-What's wrong with subtitles?
+And when they do air a good blockbuster you'll discovering that it’s been dubbed.
+What’s wrong with subtitles?
 No one wants to watch James Bond when Daniel Craig has the voice of a bored German accountant.

 On first arriving in Deutschland, you are no doubt thrilled by the new supermarkets.
 Shopping abroad is always more exciting.
 But sadly, this novelty soon wears off.